 In January of the following year, amid rumors of a salary dispute, Willis announced that he had decided to retire from baseball and claimed he could make more money back in his hometown of Newark, Delaware.
 By the time the season rolled around, however, Dreyfuss had brought Willis back into the fold

-In mid 1909 Willis again pitched in one of the highest attended games to date-the grand opening of Forbes field, one of the first concrete and steel stadiums.
+In mid-1909 Willis again pitched in one of the highest attended games to date—the grand opening of Forbes Field, one of the first concrete and steel stadiums.
 On June 30, amid great fanfare and the closing of many businesses at noon, 30,000 plus spectators including numerous baseball and Pennsylvania dignitaries packed the new stadium.
-The Reach Guide gushed on the unveiling: "Never, perhaps, in the history of the Old World or New--not excluding the assemblages in the Roman and Grecian amphitheaters and stadiums--was a scene more spectacular presented..."
-Willis started for the Pirates, once again against the Cubs, and pitched a four hitter.
-But the team lost 3 - 2 in a game Dreyfuss obviously wanted very much to win: "What a shame we had to lose that one.
-I'd have given my share of the gate to have won on this day."
+The Reach Guide gushed on the unveiling: "Never, perhaps, in the history of the Old World or New--not excluding the assemblages in the Roman and Grecian amphitheaters and stadiums--was a scene more spectacular presented...."6 Willis started for the Pirates, once again against the Cubs, and pitched a four hitter.
+But the team lost 3-2 in a game Dreyfuss obviously wanted very much to win: "What a shame we had to lose that one.
+I'd have given my share of the gate to have won on this day."7

-Unlike the previous season, in 1909 the Pirates gave their opponents no opportunity for late season heroics by winning 110 games and outdistancing the second-place Cubs by six and a half games.
+Unlike the previous season, in 1909 the Pirates gave their opponents no opportunity for late season heroics by winning 110 games and outdistancing the second-place Cubs by 6 1/2 games.
 Willis played a key role by winning 22 and losing only 11, winning 11 consecutive games over one stretch during the season.
-In the World Series against the Tigers Willis pitched in just two games, the only World Series appearances of his career.
-He relieved Howie Camnitz in the third inning of game two, and Ty Cobb promptly stole home.
-Willis gave up three runs over his 6 1/3 innings in relief as the Tigers won the game 7 to 2.
+In the World Series against the Tigers, Willis pitched in just two games, the only World Series appearances of his career.
+He relieved Howie Camnitz in the third inning of Game Two, and Ty Cobb promptly stole home.
+Willis gave up three runs over his 6 1/3 innings in relief as the Tigers won the game, 7-2.

-With the Pirates up three games to two, Clarke gave Willis the game six start and a chance to win the Series.
+With the Pirates up three games to two, Clarke gave Willis the Game Six start and a chance to win the Series.
 Despite being staked to a three run lead in the first inning, Willis could not hold the lead.
-Clarke pulled him after five innings with Detroit ahead four to three.
-Although the Pirates ended up losing game six, they came back to win game seven and the World Series two days later.
+Clarke pulled him after five innings with Detroit ahead, 4-3.
+Although the Pirates ended up losing Game Six, they came back to win Game Seven and the World Series two days later.

-During the off-season St. Louis sold Willis to the minor league Baltimore Orioles of the Eastern League.
-Although some doubt existed whether Willis would report to the minors, he told the Baltimore Sun: "I feel very much satisfied to play in Baltimore."
-Despite this apparent sale, both the Cubs and Reds put in a waiver claim for Willis.
+During the offseason St. Louis sold Willis to the minor-league Baltimore Orioles of the Eastern League.
+Although some doubt existed whether Willis would report to the minors, he told the Baltimore Sun: "I feel very much satisfied to play in Baltimore."9 Despite this apparent sale, both the Cubs and Reds put in a waiver claim for Willis.
 These waiver claims were ruled to be valid; St. Louis President Stanley Robison had mistakenly believed his waivers were good until the opening of the next season and consequently had to return Baltimore's check.
 Willis ended up being awarded to Chicago for the $1,500 waiver price, but elected to retire rather than report to the Cubs.

 Many sources were consulted in preparing this biography.
 The most useful were The Sporting News (many issues), Harold Kaese's The Boston Braves (Putnam, 1948), Fred Lieb's The Pittsburgh Pirates (Putnam, 1948), Lois P. Nicholson's Maryland to Cooperstown (Tidewater, 1998), Stephen Cunerd's article, "Vic Willis: Turn of the Century Great," from SABR's 1989 Baseball Research Journal, several annual Reach Guides, Dennis DeValeria and Jeanne Burke DeValeria's Honus Wagner (Henry Holt, 1996), and Vic Willis's file at the National Baseball Hall of Fame library.